 If you have a health emergency in the U.S., but the nearest hospital that can assist you is in another country.

 If you’re in Canada while traveling the most direct route between Alaska and the continental U.S. when the emergency occurs.
 In this case, a Canadian hospital must be the closest hospital and your trip must not be taking any “unreasonable delay[s].”

 If you live in the U.S. and the foreign hospital is closer than the nearest U.S. hospital that can treat your medical condition.
 In this instance, a medical emergency is not required for coverage.

-In each of these cases, you are responsible for 20% of the approved medical costs.
-If you’re on a cruise outside of the U.S., Medicare may cover your needs if your ship’s doctor can provide medical services and the ship is within 6 hours of a U.S. port.
+In each of these cases, you are responsible for 20 percent of the approved medical costs.
+If you’re on a cruise outside of the U.S., Medicare may cover your needs if your ship’s doctor can provide medical services and the ship is within six hours of a U.S. port.

 If you fall into any of the approved circumstances, your Medicare plan will cover most, if not all, of the services that Medicare Parts A and B usually cover.
 Medicare deductibles, coinsurances, and copayments still apply.

 Since Original Medicare has limited coverage internationally, there are a few important factors to consider.
 You can purchase a travel insurance policy from a travel agent, though they don’t always include health coverage, so read through the plan thoroughly to ensure coverage.

 If you use your insurance outside of the U.S., save your itemized medical bill.
 You’ll need it later.

 If you do need to use your health insurance while outside the U.S., save your itemized medical bill for all services you received.
 You will need to submit these to Medicare, since foreign hospitals are not required to file a claim.